 Overview

 This table discloses other training grants in which mentors are currently involved.
-The goal of this table is to 1) reveal other training grants on campus or with partner institutions that share similar or potentially conflicting focus areas, and 2) minimize overlapping mentorship appointments, to ensure faculty are not over-extended and will be available for meaningful mentorship.
+The goal of this table is to 1) reveal other training grants on campus or with partner organizations that share similar or potentially conflicting focus areas, and 2) minimize overlapping mentorship appointments, to ensure faculty are not over-extended and will be available for meaningful mentorship.

 What kind of information would you like?